graciellehigino/ms_range_interactions/manuscript.md

 was made after evaluating the overall temporal distribution of the GBIF records.

-We then converted the occurrence data into raster format by determining which pixels had a least one GBIF occurrence.
+We then converted the occurrence data into raster format by determining which pixels had at least one GBIF occurrence.
 This allowed us to remove the effect of repeated sampling in some locations.
-These data were used to validate the range adjustments made based on species interactions (see beginning of Methods section).
-To do so, we calculated the proportion of GBIF presence pixels occurring within both the original IUCN species range and the adjusted one.
-We then compared these proportions for the predators to verify if the range adjustments removed locations with GBIF observations, hence likely true habitats.
+These data were used to validate the areas identified as being ecologically unrealistic based on species interactions and occurrence data (see beginning of Methods section).
+To do so, we calculated the proportion of GBIF presence pixels occurring within both the original IUCN species range and the adjusted one (i.e., the one without unrealistic food webs).
+We then compared these proportions for all predators to verify if the areas of data mismatch contained locations with GBIF observations, hence likely true habitats.

 ## Software